dlt-hub/dlt/docs/website/docs/intro.md

 pip install dlt
 ```
 :::tip
 We recommend using a clean virtual environment for your experiments!
-Here are [detailed instructions](./reference/installation) on how to set up one.
+Read the [detailed instructions](./reference/installation) on how to set up one.
 :::

 ## Load data with dlt from …